“Strengthen what Remains” – End of Year Round-up for 2023

 Following these pieces, we explained why the American convert Orestes Brownson’s criticisms of the late cardinal were both vexatious and hypocritical.
 This is important because some proponents of the anti-Newman myth call him as a witness against Newman.

-We also had cause to respond to accusations against Newman made by Bishop Donald Sanborn, which included him holding modernist principles and remaining a Protestant.
+We also had cause to respond to accusations against Newman made by a certain traditionalist bishop, which included him holding modernist principles and remaining a Protestant.
 We also provided new context to his famous comments about conscience, toasting the Roman Pontiff, and his supposed friendship with Baron Von Hügel:

 Orestes Brownson is not a credible critic of John Henry Newman – here’s why